Ludeon/RimWorld-Thai/README.md

   * :ballot_box_with_check: (0) Unnecessary def-injected translations (marked as NoTranslate)
   * :ballot_box_with_check: (0) Def-injected translations using old, renamed defs (fixed automatically but can break in the next RimWorld version)
   * :ballot_box_with_check: (0) Argument count mismatches (may or may not be incorrect)
-    > There is some of argument intended to leave out, though I'd try to keep that as little as possible.
   * :ballot_box_with_check: (0) Unnecessary keyed translations (will never be used)
   * :ballot_box_with_check: (57) Keyed translations matching English (maybe ok)
     > You can safely ignore these, most of the time it's intended to leave as English (e.g. no suitable word in Thai, not really need to translate, etc.)